bigboymakingrobots/fortnitetracker-7days-stats/README.md

 # fortnitetracker-7days-stats
-node module for obtaining last 7 days stats from fortnitetracker.com
+Node module for obtaining the last 7 days stats from fortnitetracker.com

 ## Installation